A Correlation Between the Higgs Mass and Dark Matter: Meta-Stability and Probability

 It is conceivable that it is an acceptable situation for the electroweak vacuum to be meta-stable.
 However, here we would like to present an argument that such a situation is statistically disfavorable.
 We imagine that in the very early universe, the Higgs field was randomly distributed in space.
-For instance, during cosmological inflation the Higgs field could have been frozen at some value as the universe rapidly expands under Hubble friction (assuming high scale inflation) until inflation ended and its initial value could plausibly have been random on a uniform distribution.
+For instance, during cosmological inflation the Higgs field could have been frozen at some value as the universe rapidly expands (if high scale inflation) until after inflation when the field will oscillate and its initial value could plausibly have been random and uniformly distributed.
 If this is the case, then what is the probability that the Higgs field began in the meta-stable region $h\lesssim E^*$, rather than the unstable region $h\gtrsim E^*$?
 The answer depends on the allowed domain the Higgs can explore.
 Here we estimate the allowed domain to be Planckian, i.e., $0<h<\Mpl$, but our argument only depends on the upper value being much larger than $E^*$.
 Naively, this would lead to a probability $\sim E^*/\Mpl$, however we should recall that the Higgs is a complex doublet, composed of 4 real scalars, and each one would need to satisfy $h\lesssim E^*$ in the early universe to be in the meta-stable region.
-Hence, we estimate the probability as \beq \mbox{Prob}\,(\mbox{Higgs begins in meta-stable region})\sim\left(E^*\over\Mpl\right)^{\!\!4}. \eeq For instance, for $m_H\approx 125.5$\,GeV and $m_t=173.1$\,GeV, we have $E^*\sim 10^{11}$\,GeV, leading to a probability $\sim (10^{11}\,\mbox{GeV}/10^{19}\,\mbox{GeV})^4=10^{-32}$, which indicates that the chance of randomly landing in the meta-stable region in the early universe is exceedingly unlikely.
-Instead it is far more likely to land in the unstable region indicated in Fig.~\ref{VPlot}.
-Here the effective potential is negative leading to a catastrophic runaway instability, perhaps to a new VEV that is close to Planckian.
-This would in turn lead to a plethora of problems for the formation of complex structures, etc, so we can safely assume such a regime is uninhabitable and irrelevant.
-This leads us to examine a scenario in which new physics enters and removes this problem.
+Hence, we estimate the probability as \beq \mbox{Prob}\,(\mbox{Higgs begins in meta-stable region})\sim\left(E^*\over\Mpl\right)^{\!\!4}. \eeq For example, if we describe the physics in Coulomb gauge, then we have both the modulus of the Higgs field $h$, plus angular modes $\theta_a$, with $a=1,2,3$.
+From this point of view, it seems most reasonable to take the probability density weighted by an appropriate Jacobian factor associated with transforming from cartesian field co-ordinates to such radial plus angular co-ordinates.
+This Jacobian scales as $\sim h^3$, and so again will lead to the probability growing like the fourth power of the energy.
+Another way to put it is to say that there is much more field space available at large Higgs fieldÕs values than for small values.
+This seems reasonable, especially if one imagines initial conditions laid down by inflation.
+The number of states in the Hilbert space whose typical Higgs value is large, is much greater than the number of states in the Hilbert space whose typical Higgs value is small.
+One might reach a different perspective in, say, unitary gauge where the angular modes appear as the longitudinal modes of the $W^{\pm}$ and $Z$ bosons.
+However, the unitary gauge is not a useful way of describing physics above the electroweak scale.
+So we consider the above point of view with multiple scalars to be more physically reasonable.